 What is the “Current Windows” menu and how is it built?

-The Current Windows (aka "Switch") menu is built in two sections.
+The Current Windows menu is built in two sections.
 This first part shows the folders already open in the Explorer windows and, if you use this file manager, the Directory Opus listers.

-The second part lists running applications (starting with the most recently activated window).
-Only applications having "visible" windows are listed.
+The second part lists the applications running on your system (starting with the most recently activated window).
+Only applications having “visible” windows are listed.
 System-hidden windows and zero-width/height windows are excluded.
 Most of the apps in the System Tray could not be listed unless their window is already visible in the task bar.

 When you select an item in this menu, its window is automatically activated (bring to the “front”).
 This menu is refreshed every time you open the QAP menu.

-By default, the Current Windows feature is found under the In the Works menu (before v9.2, it was under the My QAP Essentials menu).
+By default, the Current Windows feature is found under the In the Works menu (before v9.2, it was names Switch and located under the My QAP Essentials menu).
 You can add it to your menu by adding a favorite of type QAP Feature and select Current Windows under the Dynamic Menus section.

 You can also exclude windows by their class name or process name (EXE file name).
 You can find more help on these advanced techniques on last parts of the page Can I block the QAP menu trigger (middle mouse button) if it interfere with one of my other apps?